cylestio/cylestio-monitor/README.md

 ## API Client

-The Cylestio Monitor now uses a lightweight REST API client to send telemetry events to a remote endpoint instead of storing them in a local database.
+The Cylestio Monitor uses a lightweight REST API client to send OpenTelemetry-compliant telemetry events to a remote endpoint.
 This approach offers several advantages:

 - **Centralized Event Storage**: All events from different agents can be collected in a central location
 - **Real-time Monitoring**: Events are sent in real-time to the API for immediate analysis
 - **Minimal Storage Requirements**: No local database maintenance required
+- **Distributed Tracing**: Trace context propagation enables end-to-end visibility
 - **Scalability**: Easily scale monitoring across multiple agents and applications

 The API client can be configured by providing an endpoint URL either through the `api_endpoint` configuration parameter or by setting the `CYLESTIO_API_ENDPOINT` environment variable.